-- A section of historian believes that it was policy of Aurangzeb that triggered rise of Maratha Movement when Aurangzeb tried to establish his effective direct rule over Deccan; the Marathas emerged as political force.
+A section of historians believes that it was the policy of Aurangzeb that triggered the rise of the Maratha Movement when Aurangzeb tried to establish his effective direct rule over Deccan; the Marathas emerged as a political force.

-- Closer examination of history of Maratha Movement reveals that the early phase of rise of Maratha was during reign of Shahjahan.
+Closer examination of the history of the Maratha Movement reveals that the early phase of the rising of Maratha was during the reign of Shahjahan.

-- The fort of Purander conquered by Shivaji in 1648.
-His 1st major achievement was in 1648 in conquest of fort of Torana.
+The fort of Purander was conquered by Shivaji in 1648.
+His 1st major achievement was in 1648 in the conquest of the fort of Torana.

-- By time Aurangzeb emerged in scene in 1658, Marathas were force to reckon.
-The heightened behavior Aurangzeb intensified Maratha Movement.
+By the time Aurangzeb emerged in the scene in 1658, Marathas were a force to reckon with.
+The heightened behavior of the Aurangzeb intensified Maratha Movement.

-- Rise of Maratha as political power around middle of 17th century was one of the most significant development in history of India because at one time it appeared as if Maratha would successfully replace mighty Maratha.
+The rise of Maratha as political power around the middle of the 17th century was one of the most significant developments in the history of India because at one time it appeared as if Maratha would successfully replace mighty Maratha.

-- Emergence of Marathas as political force was the outcome of combined effect of number of factors acted together.
-Among these factors, role of Maharashtra Dharma contribution of Deccan State, leadership of Shivaji.
+The emergence of Marathas as a political force was the outcome of the combined effect of several factors that acted together.
+Among these factors, the role of Maharashtra Dharma contribution of Deccan State, the leadership of Shivaji.

-Role of Geography in rise of Maratha Movement
+Role of Geography in rising of Maratha Movement

-- The Maratha land was geographically isolated; as a result, a typical Maratha culture could emerge.
-The Maratha forget the bonds of unity among the Maratha & gradually they could emerge as dominant force.
+The Maratha land was geographically isolated; as a result, a type of culture could emerge.
+The Maratha forget the bonds of unity among them & gradually they could emerge as the dominant force.

-- Maratha region was hilly area.
-It was very difficult to outsider to understand local topography because of this Marathas could use Gurilla method of warfare with great effectiveness.
+The economic region was underdeveloped as a result economic condition of most Maratha was seen.
+Sharp economic divisions were absent among people.
+This uniformity was another reason for unity among them.
+The region was a hilly area.
+It was very difficult for outsiders to understand local topography because this Marathas could use the Guerilla method of warfare with great effectiveness.
 This indirect method of warfare enabled Maratha to challenge mighty Mughals successfully.

-- Marathas were living a life of Independence since ages.
-The spirit of Independence was very powerful among Maratha cause of this Aurangzeb tried to establishment direct rule of Maratha land, a furious reaction emerged in the form of Maratha movements.
+Marathas were living a life of Independence for ages.
+The spirit of Independence was very powerful among Maratha cause of this Aurangzeb tried to establish the direct rule of Maratha land, a furious reaction emerged in the form of Maratha movements.

 Role of Maharashtra Dharma

-- Maharashtra Dharma prepared strong socio-cultural background for emergence of political in Maratha land inspired by idea of Independence & Maratha identity.
+Marathas were already looking for a strong identity when Shivaji emerged in the scene.
+Maharashtra Dharma prepared the strong socio-cultural background for the emergence of political in Maratha land inspired by the idea of Independence & Maratha identity.